Jakobeha/personal-site/site/pages/experience.md

 ## PRL@PRG Internship (Ř): January 2020 - May 2020 in Prague

 I was a assistant researcher at the [<PRL@PRG>](https://prl-prg.github.io/) lab in Prague, supervised by Jan Vitek.
-I helped write another paper **[Contextual Dispatch for Function Specialization](http://janvitek.org/pubs/oopsla20-cd.pdf)** (SPLASH 2020), and developed a profiler for Ř. After the paper was published, I continued to work on the profiler and added an event logger.
+I helped write another paper **[Contextual Dispatch for Function Specialization](http://janvitek.org/pubs/oopsla20-cd.pdf)** (OOPSLA/SPLASH 2020), and developed a profiler for Ř. After the paper was published, I continued to work on the profiler and added an event logger.

 The profiler and event logger measure: number of call sites per function, number of times each function was executed at each call site, total execution time of the function, number of versions of each function (we compile multiple versions for different optimization contexts), time spent in each compilation pass for each version, number of times each function was deoptimized.